Wok & Skillet

 pork belly in a pot

-Toss in 5 peeled garlic cloves, 5 bay leaves, and 1 tablespoon of whole peppercorns.
+Toss in 5 peeled garlic cloves, 5 bay leaves, and 1 tablespoon of whole black peppercorns.
 Stir them in with the pork.

 pork belly with garlic cloves, bay leaves and whole black peppercorns